-Claim: Photos taken with smartphones can provide others with the locations of the children pictured.
+Claim: Photos taken with your smartphone can provide others with the locations of the people pictured and allow hackers to clone your phone.

 Example:[Collected via e-mail, August 2013]